Admissions to the BS Medical Laboratory Science Clinical Year & Medical Laboratory Science Certificate Program

 We factor grades taken from every course taken - this may include courses that are not applying to your current program.
 For the math/science GPA, we do treat repeated courses as if grade replaced/forgiven, whether or not they are official grade replacements: we take the higher of two grades for exact courses only.
 Students should indicate in the related application question if they have taken any course more than once to alert us to use the higher of the two grades.
 In the event that personal circumstances affected a student's performance in a course(s), we ask that the student explain these circumstances on the clinical application.
 (See Q&A for statistics of recently admitted students.)

-In the last application round for clinical students starting in fall 2023, we received approximately 40 applications.
-Some of these were incomplete and several non-UC students withdrew their application.
+In the last application round for clinical students starting in fall 2024, we received approximately 35 applications.
+Some of these applications were incomplete or withdrawn.
 We offered admission to all of our MLS major applicants and to several certificate students.
-The average GPAs of all admitted students (MLS majors and certificate applicants) were 3.34 cumulative (overall) and 3.20 Math/Science.
+The average GPAs of all admitted students (MLS majors and certificate applicants) were 3.44 cumulative (overall) and 3.33 Math/Science.

 Each year's applicant pool varies and there is no way to predict the GPAs or numbers of upcoming applicants, so we encourage everyone interested in the program to apply: you cannot be admitted unless you apply.